Fred Weston, editor of In Defence of Marxism, discusses the lessons of the Third International on the centennial of its founding.

 If we are to have a genuinely revolutionary understanding of society, we have to throw the light of Marxist analysis on even the most shadowy corners of the bourgeois state, including constitutional law.

-No other event in human history has been the subject of more distortions than the Russian Revolution.
+No other event in human history has been the subject of more distortions, falsehoods, fabrications, and downright lies as the Russian Revolution.

 Successful strikes require preparation and leadership with a clear, class-independent vision.
 Our aim is not to let off steam but to challenge the bosses’ right to rule.